 Sometimes a kitten playing in water is just a kitten acting its age.
 Some young felines love patting around in the water, while others simply can't stand the stuff.
 Kittens are inclined to grow out of behaviors like splashing in the water, though, so patience may be the best solution if your young cat is using its water bowl as a toy.

 Kitten object play is most active up through the 5-month age and starts to decline thereafter, but if the behavior doesn't begin to wane by the time the kitten starts reaching maturity, it may be helpful to redirect its focus to a better outlet for play.

 - If you have a shower or bathtub, consider placing a bowl filled with water in it and showing it to your cat.
 You can reinforce your cat's play with treats and praise to encourage it to only play with water bowls inside the shower, where spillage won't be an issue.
-If given the space for water play, the cat is less likely to play with bowls meant to be left out and filled with water for drinking.